mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP Feedback (PSFB) (in {{payload-specific-feedback}}), Extended Reports (in
-{{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC.
+{{extended-reports}}), and RTP Header Extensions (in {{rtp-header-extensions}}), including the information that cannot be mapped from QUIC, can be found in
+{{rtcp-analysis}}.

 ### Negative Acknowledgments ("NACK") {#NACK-mappings}